vandarpay/cashier/README.md

 Vandar Cashier is a Laravel package that provides you with a seamless integration with Vandar services.
 Take a look at Vandar Documentation for more information on the services we provide.

 # Setup
+**Note: Please note that Vandar Cashier is still in the process of change and development, use of this package in a production environment before it reaches a stable release is not recommended**
 To use Vandar Cashier, you need to install it through Composer first:
 ```bash
 composer require vandarpay/cashier